| | |

 • Topping idea: Dust with powdered sugar or drizzle with a light orange glaze.

-• To make a simple orange glaze, whisk together 1 cup of powdered sugar with 1–2 tablespoons of fresh orange juice until smooth and pourable.
-For extra flavor, add a little orange zest or a splash of vanilla.
+• To make a simple orange glaze, whisk together 1 cup of powdered sugar with 1–2 tablespoons of fresh orange juice until smooth.
+For extra flavor, add a little orange zest or some vanilla bean seeds.
 Drizzle over the cooled cake and let it set for about 10 minutes before serving.

-• Make it a loaf: Bake it in a loaf pan and slice it like pound cake
+• Shape it different: Bake it in a loaf pan and slice it like pound cake or even in muffin tins.
+Adjust baking time for the loaf and/or muffins.

 Featured Kitchen Tools